lennylv/GraphPPepIS/README.md

 # GraphPPepIS
-Simultaneous prediction of interaction sites on both protein and peptide sides of complexes through multi-layer graph convolutional networks
+The source code, training and test datasets of paper 'Simultaneous prediction of interaction sites on both protein and peptide sides of complexes through multi-layer graph convolutional networks'